N-BodyPhysicsSimulator/Main/README.md

 The simulator will now import the states from the JSON-file, and it output all states from the JSON-file to the OutputWriters.
 On the last state, the CalculationModifier will start to calculate.
 Simulator will quit after 10000 states because of the `--max-ticks` option.

-You can use multiple OutputWriters at once: `python3 -m nbp --inputprovider json --outputwriter json csv ws -dt 10 --input-file /home/<user>/input.json --json-output-file /home/<user>/output.json --path /home/<user>/csv-output --ws-port 8080`
+You can use multiple OutputWriters at once: `python3 -m nbp --inputprovider json --outputwriter json csv ws -dt 10 --input-file /home/<user>/input.json --json-output-file /home/<user>/output.json --csv-output-path /home/<user>/csv-output --ws-port 8080`

 ## Goals